Gord Gallant

 Gordon Gallant (born October 27, 1950) is a Canadian retired professional ice hockey winger who played 273 games in the World Hockey Association.
 He was a member of the Quebec Nordiques, Minnesota Fighting Saints, Birmingham Bulls, and Syracuse Blazers.

-On April 11, 1975, he was kicked of the Saints for fighting his head coach.
+On April 11, 1975, he was kicked off the Saints for fighting his head coach.
 He played the following season with the Quebec Nordiques.
 He then returned to Minnesota in 1976 (now under different management) and played 37 games before being moved over to the Birmingham Bulls, where he played 34 games before he retired.